gfunkmonk/deadjournal/_posts/2019/07/2019-07-12-a-better-night.md

 Well, that was quick!
 I've already been able to fix that transistion problem I described in my [previous post]({{"/2019/07/12/night-mode.html"|relative_url}}).<!--more-->

 The problem was that the page could either be displayed in Light Mode or Dark Mode, but it's default state would be in Light Mode, so if you were viewing in Night Mode, and went to another page, there would be a brief flash as the page initially rendered in Light Mode before receiving the cookie from the browser, and transitioned to Night Mode.
-I was beginning to find it very annoying, and it also slowed navigating round the site in Night Mode, as you had to wait for the transition to stop before you could what was going on.
+I was beginning to find it very annoying, and it also slowed navigating round the site in Night Mode, as you had to wait for the transition to stop before you could work out what was going on.

 I guessed the solution to the problem lay in the fact that Night Mode was set after the page was rendered.
 If I could set it *before* it was fully rendered, then it would likely render the page as Night Mode when fully parsed.
 I could then keep the post-render code, and re-use that as a check and/or fallback in case the pre-render code does not worked as planned.